The Feng Shui of Reviewing

 1. You told me not to do X, but you did X in story Y!

-Sage says: It is quite possible I was an idiot.
+Sage says: It is quite possible I was a hypocrite.
 But anyway, you don't need to be a pilot to know when the plane is crashing, although a pilot who has crashed a plane might know the warning signs.

 2. You made fun of Snor'Kell's name!